animate-object/rain/README.md

 - Draw tesselated triangle grid as function of rows and grid dimensions
 - Generate adjacency graph for grid as function of number of rows
 - Color nodes n different colors
+- Expanding perimeter graph traversal ('flood')

 ## In Progress

-- Expanding perimeter graph traversal ('flood')

 ## On Deck

+- On load, get time to drive random seed
+- Win test and state
+- New game button
 - View responds to window resize
 - Embedding Elm in a web app
-- Join view and model -- e.g.: when node 7 is hovered, highlight it
+- Hover feedback